 Forensics

-Security Reference Architecture
+Security Reference Architecture Components

 Security and Privacy considerations form a fundamental aspect of the Big Data Reference Architecture.
 This is geometrically depicted in Figure 1 by having a Security and Privacy fabric around the General Big Data Reference Architecture components, since it touches all of the components.
 This way the role of S&P is depicted in the right relation to the components and at the same time does not explode into finer details.
 In addition to the Application and Framework Providers, we also decided to include the Data Provider and Data Consumer into the fabric since at the least they have to agree on the security protocols and mechanisms in place.